Procurement Arrangement for neutral beam power supplies signed

-The drawing shows the position and the size of the powerful Neutral Beams (top right) that form part of ITER's heating system.
-Although there are only two Heating Neutral Beams foreseen in ITER at the moment, the third beamline pictured is a possible upgrade option.
-Below the Heating Neutral Beams, in green, the Diagnostic Neutral Beam is pictured.
+The drawing shows the position and the size of the powerful neutral beams (top right) that form part of ITER's heating system.
+Although there are only two heating neutral beams foreseen in ITER at the moment, the third beamline pictured is a possible upgrade option.
+Below the heating neutral beams, in green, the diagnostic neutral beam is pictured.

-The high voltage deck in Building 37, part of the electrical high-voltage equipment for the Heating Neutral Beams.
+The high voltage deck in Building 37, part of the electrical high-voltage equipment for the heating neutral beams.

-Neutral Beam Injection is part of the ITER heating and current drive systems.
+Neutral beam injection is part of the ITER heating and current drive systems.
 Its purpose is to deliver a high-energy beam of neutral deuterium atoms that is used for plasma heating as well as current drive and current profile control.
 ITER will be equipped with two neutral beam heating and current drive injectors.
-Each one will deliver a deuterium beam of 16.5 MW (initial total 33 MW), with particle energies of 1 MeV, and will be able to operate for long pulses up to 3 600 seconds.
+Each one will deliver a deuterium beam of 16.5 MW (initial total 33 MW), with particle energies of 1 MeV, and will be able to operate for long pulses up to 3,600 seconds.

 The power supplies for one of the two injectors will be delivered to the test facility in Padua, and are on the critical path.
-Timely delivery of the power supplies will allow the NBTF to complete its programme according to schedule and thereby timely production of important information on the operation of the heating neutral beam injectors of ITER. return to Newsline #91
+Timely delivery of the power supplies will allow the NBTF to complete its program according to schedule and thereby timely production of important information on the operation of the heating neutral beam injectors of ITER. return to Newsline #91